Serge-N/Serge-N/README.md

 ### Preferences
 - Languages : C# & Kotlin & JS
 - Cloud: Azure
-- IoT : Arduino  PI
+- IoT : Arduino,  PI
 - Targets : Web & Cloud

 Am learning all I can, at a fast pace but one framework at I time.